 - If you come to class or work and begin experiencing any possible symptoms of illness, you must leave as soon as possible and inform your health care provider and local HR leader.

-- Unless otherwise indicated, applicable face coverings (cloth covering, disposable or cloth mask, face shield) must be worn by all building occupants unless they are alone in a private office.
+- Unless otherwise indicated, applicable face masks (cloth mask, disposable mask, or face shield with mask) must be worn by all building occupants unless they are alone in a private office.
 All students, faculty, and staff will be provided:

 - 2 disposable masks

 - 1 face shield